 Far too many new business owners think that the only way they can be competitive in the market is to sell their products at a drastically reduced rate.
 When you consider this, it makes sense at first glance.
 Your rivals have been around a while, while you’re the new kid.
 The competition has been able to establish a customer base, while you have far to go.
 Everyone knows your competitor’s name, but they’ve never heard of you.
 This all leads to the assumption that you have to discount your products to gain a foothold.
 But lowering your prices is not the only solution.

 Price Is The Only Part Of The Marketing Mix That Does Not Generate Costs

-Setting a higher or lower price will affect your profits and potential to generate revenue, but it doesn’t cost anything to set a price.
+Setting a higher price or lowering your prices will affect your profits and potential to generate revenue, but it doesn’t cost anything to set a price.
 Most consumers assume that a lower price corresponds to significantly lower costs, which is considered a sign that the quality of material used is lower as well.
 Generally speaking, it creates a negative consumer perception of your product.

 The Problems With Setting A Low Price

 The most obvious problem is that you won’t make nearly the amount you normally would.
 But, what’s more, you have to remember that customers don’t make purchasing decisions based solely on price.
 They purchase products because there’s a certain amount of emotion attached to either the product or to the company that offers the product.

 A Solution: What To Do Instead Of Lowering Your Prices

 So what does this mean for you?
 Instead of reducing the price (and worth) of your product, try to find a way to connect emotionally with your customers.
 This is easier said than done, but when you know how to do it, the process becomes easier.